userfrosting/UserFrosting/CONTRIBUTING.md

 ## Pull Requests

-When making a pull request, set your "base branch" to the latest hotfix branch being worked on.
-This will allow us to keep track of which version every change belongs to, which is useful when tracking down other users' issues.
+When making a pull request, set your "base branch" to the `hotfix-development` branch.
+Accepted pull requests will be merged into `master` in batches with a new hotfix number as needed.
+This will allow us to keep track of which version number every change belongs to, which is useful when tracking down other users' issues.

 ## ChangeLog